Become-A-Cloud-Engineer-Azure/become-a-cloud-engineer-azure.github.io/content/_index.md

 +++
-title = "Become A Cloud Engineer - Azure"
+title = "Azure for Cloud Engineers"
 +++

-# Become A Cloud Engineer - Azure
+# Azure for Cloud Engineers